nicolewallace09/react-movie-app/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is an application using React as the framework and allows the user to search movies they want to watch from the Omdb API.
-Users will be able to save their favorites on a list to view later.
+This is an application using React as the framework and allows the user to search movies they want to watch from the movieDB API.
+Users will be able to save their favorites on a list to view later on their Watch List.
+Their Watch List will be saved after reloading because it is saved in the local storage.

 ## Table of Contents
 * [Installation](#installation)